Women Building Community Grants Guidelines and Applications

 Late applications will not be accepted.

-Grant recipients must mention Women Building Community as a funding source in all publicity and promotional material about the funded project.
+Grant recipients must mention the City Federation of Women’s Organizations as a funding source in all publicity and promotional material about the funded project.
 They are requested to submit photographs and personal reports of the project to CFWO for use on our website and in social media.